MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - **Outer boroughs are frequently misclassified or never predicted correctly**, resulting in effective digital invisibility
 - Certain boroughs act as **default cognitive anchors**, absorbing misclassifications from diverse locations
 - PCA reveals that geographically distant boroughs are often **cognitively collapsed** into similar representations
 - Image and text modalities show **structurally different cognitive maps**, indicating modality-dependent spatial reasoning
+- Socio-economic status is strongly linked to model performance: boroughs with lower deprivation levels are not only predicted more frequently, but are also identified more correctly, while higher-deprivation areas suffer from both lower visibility and lower accuracy

 ### Human–AI Comparison
 - AI systems replicate known human centrality bias